 Spoon River College has authorized Parchment to provide secure transcript ordering via the internet.
 You can order transcripts 24/7 with this service using any major credit card or debit card.
-The cost is a \$5.00 processing fee for each copy ordered, and transcripts are sent within approximately three business days, provided that all financial obligations to the College have been cleared.
+The cost is a \$5.00 processing fee for each copy ordered, and transcripts are sent within approximately three business days.